cartant/ts-action/README.md

 ### base

-`base` is a helper method indended to be used in constructing the options passed to the `action` method.
+`base` is a method that's used to construct the options passed to the `action` method.
 To declare a base class with properties, call it like this:

 ```ts
 action({ type: "FOO", ...base(class { constructor(public foo: number ) {} }) });